Do you enjoy interacting with others? Are you enthusiastic, committed, and dependable?

 science and art of aeronautics and music."

-Have you found the FMA Checklist?
-Please take a moment to visit the FMA website and login.
-The the checklist should appear along with discounts from our sponsors.
+Have you found the FMA checklist?
+You must be logged in to view the checklist.
+Please take a moment to visit the FMA website, login, find and complete the checklist.
 Can't find it?
 Contact John for detailed instructions.

-The FMA Checklist was developed to help you become fully aware of all the FMA comm channels and opportunities.
-Once you complete the checklist you will see the discounts and special codes from sponsors: AirTurn, MYGOFLIGHT, Voyage-Air Guitar, HogJim, etc...
+The FMA checklist was developed to help you become fully aware of all the FMA comm channels and opportunities.
+Once you complete the checklist you will see the discounts and special codes from sponsors: AirTurn, MYGOFLIGHT, Flying Eyes, Voyage-Air Guitar, HogJim, Jamstik, Capitol Music, Flying Eyes, and more.

 INSPIRING - EDUCATING - ENCOURAGING